sonata-nfv/son-install/crud/README.md

 * "gtk-rec"
 * "gtk-vim"
 * "gtk-all" (default)

 REPO:
 * "catalog"

 MANO:
 * "slm"
 * "ssm"
 * "fsm"
 * "plugin-mgr"
 * "mano-all" (default)

 IFTA:
 * "ifta-vim"
 * "ifta-wim"
 * "ifta-all" (default)

 MON:
 * "mon-srv"
 * "mon-mgr"
 * "mon-pushgw"
 * "mon-all" (default)

 LOG:
 * "log-srv"
 * "log-elk"
 * "log-graylog"
 * "log-all" (default)

 ALL:
 * "all" (apply to all SP services)

 ### version (for Y2 - to be implemented)

-The 'version' parameter designates the SP (or SVC) version to apply ("install", "upgrade", "remove")
+The 'version' parameter designates the SP or SVC version to apply on install", "upgrade", "remove" operations
-* <VERSION_ID> (default: 'latest')
+* VERSION_ID (default: 'latest')

 ### action

-The available actions for MANAGE operations are:
+The action parameter is only used at MANAGE operations:
 * start, stop, restart, status